 Harper Elementary School ranks among the top 20% of public schools in Texas for:

-Harper Elementary School's student population of 215 students has stayed relatively flat over five school years.
+Harper Elementary School's student population of 203 students has declined by 5% over five school years.

 Total Classroom Teachers